Medical Editor: John P. Cunha, DO, FACOEP

 Horizant may interact with other medications that contain gabapentin, and other products that cause drowsiness including alcohol, antihistamines, drugs for sleep or anxiety, muscle relaxants, narcotic pain relievers, and allergy or cough-and-cold products.
 Tell your doctor all medications and supplements you use.

-Horizant is to be taken once per day with food at about 5 PM.
-Tablets should be swallowed whole and should not be cut, crushed, or chewed.
+Tell your doctor if you are pregnant or plan to become pregnant before using Horizant; it is unknown if it would affect a fetus.
 You should tell your doctor if you are breastfeeding or plan to breastfeed.
 In the body, Horizant becomes a drug called gabapentin that passes into your milk.
 It is not known if this can harm your baby.
 You and your healthcare provider should decide if you will take Horizant or breastfeed.

 Our Horizant (gabapentin enacarbil) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.